christroutner/plugin-template-connextcms/README.md

     ...
 ```

 The example above shows the passing in of options data to the Backbone View.
-The plugin Data and Handles are
+The plugin Data, Handles, and name are
 then stored locally inside the View.